everywhere-computer/docs/src/content/docs/getting-started/setup-your-local-node.md

 ---
+title: Setup Your Local Node
 description: Get the Everywhere Computer✵ up and running on your local machine.
+sidebar:
+  order: 1
 ---

-# Setup Your Local Node

 The **Everywhere Computer (**[**ϵ✵**](#user-content-fn-1)[^1]**)** is powered by [Homestar](https://github.com/ipvm-wg/homestar) nodes — a reference implementation of the [IPVM](https://github.com/ipvm-wg) protocol.
 This guide will help you: